Valdy and Gary Fjellgaard - The Contenders - A Review

 Joining forces and having fun

-An interview article by Rosemary Phillips, 1999 - and still relevant
+An interview article and review by Rosemary Phillips, 1999 - and still relevant in 2019!

 Take Canada's folk troubadour, Valdy, and mix him with Canada's

 country singer Gary Fjellgaard, and you get The Contenders,

 a blending of harmonies, lyrics, humour and guitars.
 Fans

 of both performers packed Nanoose Place on February 5th to

 experience this unique combination.
 What they got was an evening